-The pros: you will be able to stay in your desired destination (Japan, in this case) for as long as your visa and your host allow you to.
+Be aware that for most work exchange programs you will most likely have to share a room and bathroom with other volunteers.
+However, you will be able to stay in your desired destination (Japan, in this case) for as long as your visa and your host allow you to.

 House Sitting and House Swap

 If you have your own house, you might want to try house swapping instead.
 In this case, you will allow a tourist to stay at your place while you stay at theirs.
 Specific terms and duration of the stay will be discussed between both parties.
-Home Exchange, Love Home Swap and Guardian Home Exchange are some of the websites which offer this service, some of which, from time to time, include ads from Japan.
+Home Exchange, Love Home Swap and Guardian Home Exchange are some of the websites which offer this service, some of which, include ads from Japan.

 Staying for Free with a Local!

 Not all opportunities get posted online, especially in a country like Japan, where rural areas rarely use the Internet for touristic promotion.
 During my trip across Wakayama Prefecture, I was lucky enough to end up staying in a traditional, wooden house with a Buddhist monk and Shugendo practitioner who kindly offered me room and board for a few days.
 In fact, that’s a common practice in his household; any traveler who happens to stumble upon his property will get a futon, a shower and a bowl of locally-grown rice, no questions asked.
 I wasn’t the only tourist in the house at the time.
 I shared amenities with a few Korean backpackers and a Japanese-British family.
 That was, definitely, one of the highlights of my trip around the Kumano area.